Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/20 Appendix B Death House.md

 ### 18. Storage Room

 This dusty chamber is packed with old furniture (chairs, coat racks, standing mirrors, dress mannequins, and the like), all draped in dusty white sheets.
 Near an iron stove, underneath one of the sheets, is an unlocked wooden trunk containing the skeletal remains of the family's nursemaid, wrapped in a tattered bedsheet stained with dry blood.
-A character inspecting the remains and succeeding on a DC 14 Wisdom (Medicine) check can verify that the woman was stabbed to death by multiple knife wounds.
+A character inspecting the remains and succeeding on a DC 14 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Medicine\|Medicine]]) check can verify that the woman was stabbed to death by multiple knife wounds.

 If the characters disturb the remains, the nursemaid's [[5.
 Mechanics/Bestiary/Undead/Specter.md\|specter]] appears and attacks unless it was previously defeated in area 15.